-The Clinic operates from 8am to 4pm Monday to Friday with extended hours on Monday evenings.
+The Clinic operates Monday to Friday with extended hours on select days.

 The UWA Podiatry Clinic is part of the Podiatric Medicine Unit’s clinical teaching facility.

 We treat many common foot conditions either at the Student Clinic or for private patients.

 Patients’ personal details are maintained in a strictly confidential manner at all times.
 Details concerning your general health and type of employment are necessary to enable the Clinic staff and students to treat you appropriately.
 These details, together with any podiatric examination and treatment notes are stored electronically and are only ever shared with external parties, for example, to referring practitioners, with your consent.

 Referrals from medical and other health professionals are welcome.